 It is proposed that development contributions will only be levied for "essential works".
 Additional works are not proposed.
-However, it is considered reasonable that contributions be sought towards the cost of specialist studies which have been required to inform the preparation of the Contributions Plan.
-This is consistent with the Department of Planning's Development Contributions Practice Notes (July 2005).
-The costs associated with the preparation of this plan will therefore be levied for under this Contributions Plan.
+However, it is considered reasonable that contributions be sought towards the cost of specialist studies which have been required

 It is anticipated that the following public amenities and services will be required to meet the needs of the expected future residential and working population of Menangle Park: